levshun/PhD-mcbpss_design/README.md

-# PhD-design_app
+# PhD-mcbpss_design
-Application for the design of microcontroller-based physical security systems
+This repository is created to support the content of my PhD Thesis "Models, algorithms and methodology for design of microcontroller-based physical security systems".

+It contains the following folders:
+  - software implementation
+  -